pranay-aggarwal/Grades-Recorder/README.md

 a single abstract class that defines shared functions
 - The termList field can be simplified by using singleton method as we only need one instance of it every time we run the code.
+- A separate save button can be added in the GUI to reduce the repetition.
+- Different datatype can be explored for term, subject and graded components.